batbayar-su/batbayar-hugo/README.md

-This is Hugo for batbayar.ml
+This is Hugo for bagi.mn

 Personal portfolio, resume, experimentals.